North Ryde: Commercial areas

 North Ryde features many commercial and industrial developments.
 The Cox's Road Shopping Centre is a small shopping mall that features a supermarket, the post office, and specialty shops.
 The Public School, Community Centre, Library and School of Arts are all located nearby.
 Another commercial development is located opposite featuring a number of cafes, and eateries.
 Another row of shops is located in Blenheim Road, including the Adwill Place Arcade.
 There is also another row of shops in Avon road which feature hairdressing salons, a cafe and specialist health providers.

 In 1961 the CSIRO Division of Food Preservation moved from Homebush to its new buildings at North Ryde.
-Although it has undergone several name changes since then, the Division now located at 11 Julius Avenue in the Riverside Corporate Park.
+Although it has undergone several name changes since then, the division now located at 11 Julius Avenue in the Riverside Corporate Park.
 The mid-1960s saw the combined establishment of the North Ryde Industrial Area and Macquarie University to emulate the industrial areas surrounding and associated with Stanford University near San Francisco, California.
 Industries were originally limited to being "light", science related, and include research activities.
 The area has seen massive growth since the 1960s with the precincts in Macquarie Park and the Riverside Corporate Park now having the reputation as the leading high-tech industrial areas in Australia, attracting major information technology, communication, electronic, computing, scientific, medical, and pharmaceutical companies.

-In 1994, Datacom opened its first office in Australia to expand its NZ-based services to Microsoft Australia.
-Datacom is a 50 year old IT company that designs, builds and runs IT systems and processes for business.
+In 1994, Datacom Group opened its first office in Australia to expand its NZ-based services to Microsoft.

-The neighbouring suburb of Macquarie Park, still considered a part of North Ryde, includes the regional shopping centre Macquarie Centre, Macquarie University, ARN (WSFM and The Edge 96.1 studios), Sony, Foxtel, Optus, CA, Rexel Group Australia and many corporate headquarters.
+The neighbouring suburb of Macquarie Park, still considered a part of North Ryde, includes the regional shopping centre Macquarie Centre, Macquarie University, Sony, Foxtel, Optus, CA, Rexel Group Australia and many corporate headquarters.

-Network Ten had its headquarters and Sydney television production studios in North Ryde from 1965 until 1991, after which Global Television was located on the site until 2007.
+Network 10 had its original headquarters and Sydney television production studios in North Ryde from 1965 until 1991, after which Global Television was located on the site until 2007.
 The site is now occupied by North Ryde railway station and apartment towers.